JACoW-org/IPAC-LPR/module.md

 11. You are ready!

-More details in the indico peer-reviewing module can be found at <https://learn.getindico.io/conferences/papers/peer_reviewing/>
+More details in the indico peer-reviewing module can be found at <https://learn.getindico.io/conferences/papers/peer_reviewing/> and at <https://github.com/JACoW-org/docs-IPAC/blob/master/docs/Paper/LPRsetup.md>